solana-foundation/developer-content/content/guides/getstarted/rust-to-solana.md

 ---
 date: May 21, 2024
 difficulty: Intro
-title: "Moving from Rust to Solana Guide"
+title: "Getting started with Solana with Rust Experience"
 description: "Learn how to start building on Solana as a Rust Engineer"
 tags:
   - rust